psychemedia/pentrich-uprising/resources/105_denman.md

 incl. p108
 Every man his skill must try,
-He must turn out and not deny ;
+He must turn out and not deny;
 No bloody soldier must he dread.
-He must turn out and fight for bread ;
+He must turn out and fight for bread;
 The time is come, you plainly see,
 When Government opposed must be.

 See also the verse in https://archive.org/details/trialsjeremiahb00gurngoog/page/303/mode/1up and commentary elsewhere (earlier) in that document

-Denman - libel letter from Luddites —  Court of King's bench, King v Sutton - free speech trial ?
+Denman - libel letter from Luddites —  Court of King's bench, King v Sutton - free speech trial?
 Leicester Journal - Friday 04 August 1815 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000205/18150804/002/0002 and again at appeal? https://www.britishnewspaperarchive.co.uk/viewer/bl/0000237/18151110/002/0002 Nottingham review editorial https://ludditebicentenary.blogspot.com/2015/08/4th-august-1815-nottingham-review.html Trial was on 22nd July, reported in http://ludditebicentenary.blogspot.com/2015/07/22nd-july-1815-trial-of-charles-sutton.html

-Denman speaking on " bill for abolishing death punishment in cases of forgery, June 4, 1821 "
+Denman speaking on "bill for abolishing death punishment in cases of forgery, June 4, 1821 "

 Spoke on wager of battel repeal